DomWilliams0/name-needed/README.md

 *[Continued here](PROGRESS.md)*

-## Building and running
+## Building/downloading

 The engine uses SDL2 and OpenGL, and is developed primarily on Linux, although it seems to work fine on Windows too.

+See the [releases](https://github.com/DomWilliams0/name-needed/releases) page for prebuilt binaries - occasionally the main `develop` branch is built and published there.
+Simply download, unzip and run the binary in that directory.

+Otherwise you can build it with `cargo build --release` (debug builds are *really* slow).
 If you don't have SDL2 installed, the [bundled](https://github.com/Rust-SDL2/rust-sdl2/blob/ed465322d137e207b03403a6f452d176ef9efda0/README.md#bundled-feature) feature of SDL can download and compile it for you (requires a C compiler).

 I use the latest stable Rust toolchain and the newest fanciest language features, so no promises for a Minimal Supported Rust Version.